 X-rays use low levels of external radiation to produce images of the body, the organs, and other internal structures for diagnostic purposes.

 X-rays pass through body structures onto specially treated plates (much like camera film) and make a "negative" type picture.

 The more solid a structure is, the whiter it appears on the film.
 For this reason, bones appear very white on an x-ray film.
 Less dense tissue — such as muscle, blood, skin, and fat — appears darker.

-At the Heart Institute at Children’s Hospital of Pittsburgh of UPMC, doctors may use chest x-rays to assess your child's heart status — either directly or indirectly — by looking at the heart itself, as well as the lungs.
+At the Heart Institute at UPMC Children’s Hospital of Pittsburgh, doctors may use chest x-rays to assess your child's heart status — either directly or indirectly — by looking at the heart itself, as well as the lungs.

 Changes in the normal structure of the heart, lungs, and/or lung vessels may suggest disease or other problems.

 Some of the conditions that we can assess with a chest x-ray include: